matthewwolak/gremlin/src/CSparse/README.txt

 --------------------------------------------------------------------------------

 README.txt      this file
-Source/         primary CSparse source files (C only, no MATLAB)
+../cs.c         primary CSparse source files (C only, no MATLAB) (moved from ./Source)

 --------------------------------------------------------------------------------
 ./Doc:          license and change log